 Checksum – compared to the MTB v2, where only XOR of the message is calculated, MTB v4 calculates a CRC-16 checksum instead.
 For longer message length in MTB v4, this type of checksum is more appropriate.
 This solution is similar to ModBus [14] industrial bus.

-The specification of MTBbus v4 is two-layered – the protocol defines messages, but the data definition for some messages is different for the specific MTB module types.
-The data format of inputs and outputs, the configuration format of the module, addressing and memory organization for firmware updates are defined here.
-This is advantageous in view of possible further development, as the protocol can still be the same, although other types of modules with different characteristics may be added in the future.
+The specification of MTBbus v4 is two-layered – the protocol defines messages, but the content of some messages is different for each MTB module type.
+The data format of inputs and outputs, the configuration format of the module, addressing and memory organization for firmware updates are defined for each module type separately.
+This is advantageous in view of possible further development, as the protocol can still remain the same, although other types of modules with different characteristics may be added in the future without the need to modify a firmware of MTB-USB nor firmware of any older module.

 Particular attention in the design is paid to firmware updates of MTB modules.
 The firmware update procedure is described in detail online in the document https://github.com /kmzbrnoI/mtbbus-protocol/blob/master/workflows.md.
 The update can be done while the bus is fully operational, which is a great advantage especially if a module with a firmware of different original version is added or replaced.